 It’s challenging to bring awareness to something that’s terribly heartbreaking and downright depressing, but we must.
-Pregnancy and Infant Loss Awareness Month is important for those who have lost.
-There is a need to be loved and understood, and I hope these stories of love, loss, and redemption inspire you to continue sharing stories to help raise awareness this month too.
+All people share the need to be loved and understood, and I hope these stories of love, loss, and redemption inspire you to continue sharing stories to help raise awareness too.

 It was springtime in Atlanta.
 I was enjoying my beautiful baby girl, Skylar, not knowing how much time we had left with her.
 You see, when she was two months old, we were told she had a terminal condition called SMA (Spinal Muscular Atrophy) and might not see her first birthday.
 We were sitting outside enjoying the lime green leaves starting to poke out when I got a phone call.
 My next door neighbor, Talitha, called to let me know our other neighbor, Brooke, had just delivered her son and he wasn’t breathing.